 We’d been enjoying Irish country life, but by this time we were wanting for more cosmopolitan distractions.
 We took Kaitlin’s suggestion, therefore, as an opportunity for another family move.
 In the essay Kaitlin prepared as part of her admissions application for St. John’s College in Annapolis three years later, she wrote: “I fought against my family’s move to Ireland and resisted life in that country completely.
 But, if not for Ireland, I probably wouldn’t have gone to Paris.
 And now I can’t imagine not having had the chance to live in Paris.”

 The advantages of raising children abroad are many, from a second (or even third) language to a second passport.
 Children raised overseas are generally self-confident, open-minded, and resourceful.
 They learn to make friends easily and adjust quickly to change.
-I make all these points based on now two decades of experience raising two children across four countries.
+I make all these points based on now two-and-a-half decades of experience raising two children across four countries.

 That’s not to say raising kids in another country is easy.
 If you’re considering making an international move with children, they—specifically, the options for their education—become your priority.
 Moving to a new country with children also means that you must move full-time, or at least that you must schedule your part-time life in your chosen haven around their school calendar.